Li Ziqi (vlogger): Career

 Li started posting her videos on Meipai in 2015.
 Initially, Li made her videos by herself, but her video editing skills at the time failed to "capture the creativity" she tried to express.
 In 2016, one of Li's videos titled Peach Wine caught the attention of a video-making platform CEO, who featured the video on the platform's front page, which soon elicited more followers for Li's channel.
 She released her first video to YouTube in 2017 with the title "Making a dress out of grape skins."
-As of June 2020, she had 11.7 million subscribers on YouTube, over 26.3 million followers on Sina Weibo, over 3.5 million followers on Facebook, and has inspired many bloggers to post similar content.
+As of January 2024, she had over 18 million subscribers on YouTube, and as of January 2024 she had over 26.3 million followers on Sina Weibo, over 5 million followers on Facebook, and inspired many bloggers to post similar content.

 Her mainland audience includes urban millennials.
 Li's popularity may be attributed to fugu (复古, retro-nostalgia), a growing appreciation in modern China for traditional culture.
 In an interview with Goldthread in September 2019, Li stated "I simply want people in the city to know where their food comes from."

 A majority of Li's videos focus on traditional foods and antiques.
 Besides food preparation videos, other popular videos of Li's include creating makeup and dresses dyed with grape skins.
 Li rarely speaks in her videos, and the sounds of nature, cooking, and calm music are most prominent.
 Hemispheres magazine stated, "The only narration is friendly banter between Li and her grandmother, but the sounds—the singing of birds, the crunch of frost underfoot, the thwack of a cleaver, the sizzle of frying garlic—lure you into an ASMR trance, so you don't even notice how many videos you've binged."

 In 2018, she launched a food brand under her own name and sold prepackaged food through e-commerce.

-She was awarded the People's Choice Award by the Chinese Communist Party's official People's Daily newspaper in September 2019.
+She was awarded the People's Choice Award by the Central Committee of the Chinese Communist Party's official People's Daily newspaper in September 2019.
 In August 2020, Li was nominated as a member of the All-China Youth Federation.
 Li, along with Ms Yeah and Dianxi Xiaoge, are the only Chinese Internet celebrities who have reached international prominence.

-2021 legal dispute
+Legal dispute

-Since her last video in July 2021, Li has put her vlogger career on hiatus due to a legal dispute with her business partners.
-On 27 October 2021, Li formally sued her content network Hangzhou Weinian.
+In July 2021, Li put her vlogger career on hiatus due to a legal dispute with her business partners.
+On 27 October 2021, Li formally sued her multi-channel network (MCN) partner firm Hangzhou Weinian.
 Although the dispute contents have not been publicized, various media suggested that it is related to commercialization of the Li Ziqi brand.
 A week prior, in an interview on state-run China Central Television (CCTV), Li stated that "she does not want to see her intellectual property over-commercialized."

-The Li Ziqi brand has been used by Weinian to sell food products.
-Weinian holds a 70% stake in one company, Guangxi Xingliu Food, that sells food using Li Ziqi branding, whereas Li herself does not hold any stake in the company.
+On 27 December 2022, Li Ziqi became the controller of a company that owns the intellectual property linked to her name and brand after the court dispute.